pesalerno/Genomics-Intro-workshop/README.md

 		process_radtags -P -p ./PE-lib-1610/ -b barcodes-1610.txt -i gzfastq - \
 		o ./processed-1610/ -e sbfI -c -q -r -D
 	(example for library #1610 for *Xantusia*)

+Process radtags also cleans your data as it demultiplexes.

 This command needs to be set up within the job scheduler (file of type ***.sh***), so set it up in the cluster (either set up the file on your computer and scp to cluster, or edit in cluster with ***nano*** text editor).

+To start a text file from scratch on the cluster (in general in unix) type:

+	touch name-of-file.txt

+then open the blank file to beign editing:

+	nano name-of-file.txt

+copy/paste the text for the job scheduler on the first line of the file, then copy/paste the commands for process_radtags.
+The file should be in the directory where your raw data folder is located (not within it) and then you can specify where your raw reads are located with the raw reads folder name.

 #####3b.
 Merge libraries into single ***denovo*** directory

 Copy all renamed libraries for all individuals into the ***denovo*** directory; after checking that copying was performed successfully, then delete the files in the previous directory.

-	cp *.fq /path/to/file   ##this will copy all files that end in .fq into the given directory (asterisk is called the wildcard)
+	cp *.fq /path/to/file   ##this will copy all files that end in .fq into the given directory (asterisk is a the wildcard)
 	cd /path/to/file
-	ls -ltr     ##do files look ok and of the right size? rm -r directoryname    ##remove the entire directory were sequences were originally demultiplexed (or you can also just delete the files that ended up being copied over only)
+	ls -ltr     ##do files look ok and of the right size? rm -r directoryname    ##remove the entire directory were the demultiplexed sequences were originally demultiplexed (or you can also just delete the files that ended up being copied over only)